AnAppAMonth/git-coalesce/README.md

     Supported Symbols

-    1. At least 3 consecutive backticks (`) at the beginning of the first line of the commit message.
+    1. One or more opening braces ({) at the beginning of the first line (summary) of the commit message, and zero or more closing braces (}) at the end of the line.
 This commit is considered a milestone and is combined with all previous commits up until the last milestone to form a single commit.
 The last commit in the sequence is always considered a milestone no matter what.

+    2. One or more opening braces ({) followed by an exclamation mark (!) at the beginning of a line in the commit message.
+This symbol starts a block.

-    2. At least 3 consecutive tildes (~) at the beginning of a line in the commit message.
-Everything after this is used as part of the message of the new combined commit to which this commit belongs.
+       An exclamation mark (!) followed by one or more closing braces (}) at the end of a line in the commit message.
+This symbol ends a block.

+       Everything in such a block is used as part of the message of the new combined commit to which this commit belongs.

-       Say commits c1, c2, ..., cN are combined, and each has a block of text m1, m2, ..., mN in their commit messages after this symbol, respectively.
-The message of the combined commit is formed by aggregating m1 ~ mN in the following order: the first paragraph of mN, m1, m2, ..., m(N-1), the rest of mN.
+       Say commits c1, c2, ..., cN are combined, and each has a block of text m1, m2, ..., mN in their commit messages between these symbols, respectively (multiple such blocks in a commit message are concatenated to form a single block).
+The message of the combined commit is formed by aggregating m1 ~ mN in the following
+       order: the first paragraph of mN, m1, m2, ..., m(N-1), the rest
+       of mN.

-       Of course, not all commits need to contain this symbol.
+       Of course, not all commits need to contain these symbols.
 In most cases you only need to include the message for the combined commit in the message of cN.

-       If, however, none of c1 ~ cN contains this symbol, the default commit message which concatenates the messages of all "member" commits is used.
+       If, however, none of c1 ~ cN contains these symbols, the default commit message which concatenates the messages of all "member" commits is used.